strimzi/strimzi-kafka-operator/HACKING.md

 2. Export the desired version into the environment variable `RELEASE_VERSION`
 3. Run `make release`
 4. Commit the changes to the existing files (do not add the TAR.GZ and ZIP archives into Git)
-5. Push the changes to GitHub
+5. Push the changes to the release branch on GitHub
+6. Create the tag and push it to GitHub.
+Tag name determines the tag of the resulting Docker images.
+Therefore the Git tag name has to be the same as the `RELEASE_VERSION`,
-6. Create a GitHub release and tag based on the release branch.
+7. Once the CI build for the tag is finished and the Docker imaghes are pushed to Docker Hub, Create a GitHub release and tag based on the release branch.
 Attach the TAR.GZ and ZIP archives to the release